Aerial view of Kota Beach in Bantayan Island of Cebu

 Christmas lanterns in the Philippines

-November marks not only the beginning of the dry season but also the start of the long holiday celebration in the Philippines.
-These are the best months to visit Philippine cities because of the night markets, light and sound shows, and Christmas bazaars.
+November marks not only the start of the dry season but also the beginning of the festive holiday celebrations across the Philippines.
+This is a wonderful time to visit cities, where you’ll find lively night markets, dazzling light shows, and Christmas bazaars, adding a magical touch to the streets.

 Geography of the Philippines